inverno-io/inverno-mods/inverno-security/README.md

 It is also possible to fail on both denied or anonymous authentications using the `failOnDeniedAndAnonymous()` operator.

 > The API was designed to provide the most flexibility to the application which can decide how denied or anonymous authentications should be handled, unauthenticated authentications actually exist to still be able to create a security context and do things inside the application from an unauthenticated authentication.
-You should however takes particular care when transforming authentication instances using `map()` or `flatMap()` operators, remember that an authentication represents proof that credentials were authenticated and as a result always make sure the authentication state is taken into account all the way.
+You should however take particular care when transforming authentication instances using `map()` or `flatMap()` operators, remember that an authentication represents proof that credentials were authenticated and as a result always make sure the authentication state is taken into account all the way.
 In previous example, we could have quite easily ignored the authentication in the mapper and always returned an authenticated authentication.
 Using `failOnDenied()` or `failOnDeniedAndAnonymous()` can prevent you form doing such mistakes.

 The API provides several base implementations that facilitate the authentication setup in an application.